RouninMedia/FireMarks/README.md

 # FireMarks
 You already know what a FireMark is.
-You know it as "a bookmarklet".
+It's a bookmarklet.